Defining Moments

 Photo provided by the Frances Hesselbein Leadership Forum at the University of Pittsburgh.

-Frances Hesselbein (November 1, 1915 – December 11, 2022) was an American businesswoman and writer.
-She was the CEO of the Girl Scouts of the USA, from 1976 to 1990, and the president and CEO of the Peter F. Drucker Foundation for Non-Profit Management, the Leader to Leader Institute, and the Frances Hesselbein Leadership Institute, which later became the Frances Hesselbein Leadership Forum at the University of Pittsburgh Graduate School of Public and International Affairs (GSPIA), Johnson Institute for Responsible Leadership.
+In 1990, Frances, Dick Schubert, and Bob Buford, along with Peter as honorary chairman (1990-2002), founded the Peter F. Drucker Foundation for Non-Profit Management.
+The Foundation was renamed the Leader to Leader Institute, then the Frances Hesselbein Leadership Institute, and later became the Frances Hesselbein Leadership Forum at the University of Pittsburgh School of Public and International Affairs (SPIA).

-“The best CEO in America.”
+The best CEO in America.

 Frances Hesselbein and Peter F. Drucker.